ethanwood17/tomcat-migration-instructions/README.md

 ```
 That allows support for Stat apps, sets the Spring development profile, and allows the Spring configuration to be externalized into the `/app-configs/` directory on the servers.

-7. (may not be necessary) if you get an error about `jcifs.jar` when deploying, add that to your ignored jars in your Tomcat configuration.
-That's located at `/usr/local/Cellar/tomcat/9.0.21/libexec/conf/catalina.properties`.
-The line to add is `jcifs.jar,\` in the list of jars under the heading `tomcat.util.scan.StandardJarScanFilter.jarsToSkip=\`

-8. Add shared app content and stat to your Tomcat install location.
-In /libexec/webapps, run these commands:
+8. **Add shared app content and stat to your Tomcat install location.**

+In `/libexec/webapps`, run these commands:
 ```bash
 svn co https://code.office.uii/svn/repo/uii/shared-app-content/trunk/ shared-app-content svn co https://code.office.uii/svn/repo/uii/stat/branches/1.2/ stat/1.2
 svn co https://code.office.uii/svn/repo/uii/stat/branches/1.3/ stat/1.3
 ```

+***Optional steps***

+These steps may not be necessary, but could be helpful.

+If you get an error about `jcifs.jar` when deploying, add that to your ignored jars in your Tomcat configuration.
+That's located at `/usr/local/Cellar/tomcat/9.0.21/libexec/conf/catalina.properties`.
+The line to add is `jcifs.jar,\` in the list of jars under the heading `tomcat.util.scan.StandardJarScanFilter.jarsToSkip=\`

 ## Adding Mail support